Captain America #217-221

 Braley reminds us that Captain America #176 did indeed show some of Cap's childhood.
 He also notes some errors regarding the date and age when Rogers became Cap.
 But to me, the real question is why is Roy Thomas trying to establish that Steve Rogers has some kind of mysterious, forgotten, past?
 The response is that this will all be explained.
 But believe me, we won't like the explanation.

 So we start out with Captain America and the Falcon heading to the SHIELD HQ to begin the investigation on Cap's lack of memories.
-Thomas brings back barber shop from the Strange Tales day, although the way they operate suggest they're not too concerned about blowing their cover.
+Thomas brings back the barber shop from the Strange Tales days, although the way they operate suggest they're not too concerned about blowing their cover.